NIEM/NIEM.github.io/json/models/index.md

 Documentation (IEPD)** that describes an information exchange.
 Other artifacts in an **IEPD** typically include sample **instances**, use cases, business rules, and other business and technical documentation guiding the implementation of the information exchange.
-Each **IEPD** should also include metadata about the exchange including the creator the current version and the change history.
+Each **IEPD** should also include metadata about the exchange including the creator, the current version and the change history.

 NIEM supports JSON information exchanges including **IEPs** in JSON format and **IEPDs** that include [JSON Schema](../schema)